alleonhardt/clas-digital/src/search/README.md

     std::vector<std::string> collections_;
 }
 ```
-TODO: investigate which constructor(s) might be needed apart from a full-args
-constructor.

-Also we need a object storing the results.
+Also we need an object storing the results.
 During the search the result-objects will be stored in a map `std::map<std::string, ResultObject>` to easy remove duplicates (the key being the book-key).
 After the search is done, the map will be sorted and converted to a list: `std::list<ResultObject`.

 ```c++
 class ResultObject {